17 / 05 / 2022

 I love small charities.
 There, I’ve said it.
 And I don’t just mean that I value them and they do great work (which I do and they do) but I mean I LOVE them, passionately, and arguably irrationally.
 I’ve worked in the private, public and third sector, and in organisations with 5000 members of staff and those with 5.
 I would choose the latter every day of the week, despite the difficulties, frustrations and uncertainties.
-For anyone who’s wondering the definition of a small charity, in so far as one exists, is those with an income of less that £1M per annum.
+For anyone who’s wondering the definition of a small charity, in so far as one exists, is those with an income of less than £1M per annum.
 That might surprise you as that can actually encompass some pretty sizable organisations!
-The Small Charities Coalition, makes a further distinction of those with income of less than £350k per annum, but there are many, many local sports clubs, community groups and others existing on far less.
+The Small Charities Coalition makes a further distinction of those with income of less than £350k per annum, but there are many, many local sports clubs, community groups and others existing on far less.

 1. Small charities are essential in our society.